HannesHolst1/pydoku/README.md

 - Image processing
 - Sudoku grid recognition
 - Grid extraction
-- Number prediction using Convolutional Neural Network-model (with 99% confidence)
+- Number prediction using Convolutional Neural Network-model (with 99% accurancy)
 - Recursive Sudoku-solver

-The number prediction is based on a CNN-model that was trained with the Char74K-dataset: http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/
+The number prediction is based on a CNN-model that was trained with the Chars74K-dataset: http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/

 Download the dataset and extract into `./datasets/Char74K/`